baconjs/bacon.js/README.md

 side-effect of this is that there will be an irremovable subscriber for the stream that takes care of storing the latest value.

+This is not really recommended.
+Usually you'll do better by using combinators such as `combine`, `sampledBy` and `combineTemplate`.

 Bus
 ---